NoahSylwester/Constructor-Word-Guess/README.md

 ### A command line word guess game.
 See if you can guess the word!

 #### note: you'll need to run 'npm i' to install all relevant node packages before Constructor-Word-Guess will work.
-Packages used: colors, an-array-of-english-words, and inquirer.
+Packages used: 'colors', 'an-array-of-english-words', and 'inquirer'.

 ### A quick demo: